keul/haunts/README.rst

   (text)

   Leave this empty.
 It will be filled with a link to the event inside Google Calendar.
-  Put an ``I`` manually if you want to ignore an entry and avoid event creation.

 **Action**
   (char)

   See below.
-If emtpy: it will be filled with an ``I`` when an event is created
+If empty: it will be filled with an ``I`` when an event is created

 Configuring projects
 --------------------